 Take summer to the next level.
 The best part of the great outdoors is discovering that you belong.
-Awesome counselors, two overnight tent adventures and bigger and better camp activities make Trailblazers a unique experience for outdoor enthusiasts!Register Now
+Awesome counselors, one overnight tent adventure and bigger and better camp activities make Trailblazers a unique experience for outdoor enthusiasts!We are now Full!

 Your camp gives my daughter so many great experiences that she can't get anywhere else.
 The zipline, tubing, the flying squirrel.
 She comes home everyday with so much to say.
 My daughter, who attends alone (without friends) has been a camper for 4 summers, and always wants to return.
 I think that speaks volumes for what you do.

 “Challenge by choice” is a fundamental tenet of our Trailblazers program.
 Our well-trained, certified counselors offer our teen/pre-teen campers both instruction and encouragement as they tackle a wide variety of land and water activities.
 Campers develop the ability to safely and successfully acquire new skills and confidence, while having fun with a different activity on campus each day of the week

 Campers develop the ability to safely and successfully acquire new skills and confidence, while having fun with a different activity on campus each day of the week.
 Activities may include our ropes and challenge course, team-building games, mountain biking, hiking, swimming at the creek, fishing, and wilderness skills training.